apache/directory-scimple/README.md

         private String $ref;
 ```

-This example shows how an extension is declared at the class level, but also
-provides an example of how complex SCIM types can be simply defined as
-suitably annotated inner classes.
+This example shows how an extension is declared at the class level, but also provides an example of how complex SCIM types can be simply defined as suitably annotated inner classes.

 Implementations are fully customizable without altering the core server code.
 The example below shows how the implementation for a provider is declared:

 ```java
 public class InMemoryUserService implements Provider<ScimUser> {
 ```

-Implementing the provider interface allows the customization of create,
-retrieve, update and delete methods (as well as find).
-Customization is
-flexible - if your system implements soft deletes, create a delete method that
-simply sets a flag and alter the find and retrieve methods to only return
+Implementing the provider interface allows the customization of create, retrieve, update, and delete methods (as well as find).
+Customization is flexible - if your system implements soft deletes, create a delete method that simply sets a flag and alter the find and retrieve methods to only return "undeleted" resources.
-"undeleted" resources.